dolfinx.fem.petsc

 th colulmn ofa

-and a flat list of DirichletBC objectsbcs
+and a flat Sequence of DirichletBC objectsbcs

-:bcs1 = fem.bcs_by_block(fem.extract_function_spaces(a, 1), bcs)
+:bcs1 = fem.bcs_by_block( fem.extract_function_spaces(a, 1), bcs )

 bcs